 Venice is a very safe city to visit both day and night with a very low rate of violent crime.
 There are no unsafe district, but as you travel to any tourist area, you should always practice common sense and be aware of pickpocketing.

 Wherever you choose to stay, Venice is a relatively small city and walkable.
 Even the outer districts aren’t far enough from the major attractions to cause many issues.
-The six sestieri (main districts) of Venice all have their own characeteristics.
+The six sestieri (main districts) of Venice island all have their own characeteristics.

 The 11th century, Saint Mark’s Basilica is the jewel of San Marco.
 The opulent cathedral features towering domes and soaring steeples atop a grand, arched façade.
 The interior is possibly even more magnificent, decorated with beautiful, mosaiced walls and gilded accents.